Table of Contents

 What are the methods of deep pressure stimulation?

 Deep pressure stimulation (DPS) is a type of tactile stimulation used to relax the nervous system.
-It is typically administered through gentle pressure application to the body in various ways such as hugging and cuddling, holding, squeezing, swaddling, or stroking.
+It is typically administered through gentle pressure application to the body in various ways such as hugging and cuddling, holding, squeezing, adult swaddling, or stroking.
 Sleeping with weighted blankets are another form of deep pressure stimulation, as they provide a soothing, calming sensation as the weight of the blanket is pressed against the body.

 Those with service animals may use them as a tool to apply deep pressure therapy.
 However, even pet dogs or emotional support animals (ESAs) can be taught the technique by their owners.